Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment

+To circumvent these difficulties, we propose an alternative approach for MVRL by focusing on obtaining a policy that is located on the Pareto efficient frontier in the sense of MV trade-off.
+Specifically, we aim to train a policy that cannot increase expected reward without a concomitant increase in variance nor decrease variance without a corresponding decrease in expected reward (Section~\ref{sec:mv_efficient}).
+To achieve this purpose, we introduce a method for training an RL agent through direct \emph{expected quadratic utility maximization} (EQUMRL) utilizing a policy gradient method \citep{Williams1988,Williams1992,Sutton2000,Baxter2001}.
+Our results demonstrate that the maximizer of the objective function in EQUMRL is Pareto efficient in terms of MV trade-off.

-As an important property, EQUM does not suffer from the double-sampling problem because it does not include the variance estimation, which is a cause of the problem.
-In conventional MVRL, we can also obtain an MV efficient policy when we succeed in solving the constraint problem.
-However, as discussed in the work of MVRL and shown in our experiments, conventional MVRL methods do not perform well due to the serious double sampling issue.
-Therefore, owing to ease of computation, EQUM returns more MV efficient policies than MVRL as shown in experiments, such as Figure~\ref{fig:pareto}.
+As an important property, EQUMRL circumvents the double-sampling issue as it does not include estimating the variance, a primary source of this problem.
+Conventionally, it is possible to attain an MV-efficient policy by successfully resolving the constraint problem.
+Nonetheless, as demonstrated in our experiments, such as Figure~\ref{fig:pareto}, these methods do not perform well due to the difficulty in computation.
+In contrast, EQUMRL is computationally friendly and experimentally yields more MV-efficient policies.
+In addition, the EQUMRL is well suited to financial applications, such as portfolio management, because in economic theory, using MV portfolio is justified as a maximizer of the expected quadratic utility function \citep{Markowitz1952,Luenberger1997}.
+We introduce a succinct overview of expected quadratic utility maximization and its relevance in finance in Appendix~\ref{sec:economic_theory}.

-In conclusion, we list the following three advantages to the EQUM approach: \begin{description} \item[(i)] the EQUM approach does not suffer from the double sampling issue by avoiding explicit approximation of the variance (Section~\ref{sec:equm}); \item[(ii)] the EQUM approach is able to learn Pareto efficient policies and has plenty of interpretations from various perspectives (Section~\ref{sec:interpret}); \item[(iii)] we experimentally show that the EQUM approach returns more Pareto efficient policies than existing MVRL methods (Section~\ref{sec:exp}). \end{description}
+We list the following three advantages of the EQUMRL approach: \begin{enumerate} \item our proposed EQUMRL is able to learn Pareto efficient policies and has plenty of interpretations from various perspectives (Section~\ref{sec:interpret}); \item our proposed EQUMRL does not suffer from the double sampling issue by avoiding explicit approximation of the variance (Section~\ref{sec:equm}); \item we experimentally show that our proposed EQUMRL returns more Pareto efficient policies than existing methods (Section~\ref{sec:exp}). \end{enumerate}